 I’m going to spend a lot of time in the next chapter on what these topics are.
-For now I’ll just refer to them by number.
+For now, I’ll just refer to them by number.

 |Word||Topic 4||Topic 15||Topic 37||Topic 39||Topic 59||Topic 76||Topic 81|

-|Word||Wordcount||Measured Frequency||Modelled Frequency|
+|Word||Wordcount||Measured Frequency||Modeled Frequency|

-The modelled frequency of ‘rational’ is given by multiplying, across seven topics, the probability of the article being in that topic, by the expected frequency of the word given it is in that topic.
+The modeled frequency of rational is given by multiplying, across seven topics, the probability of the article being in that topic, by the expected frequency of the word given it is in that topic.
 And the same goes for the other words.
 What I’m giving here as the measured frequency of a word is not its frequency in the original article; it is its frequency among the words that survive the various filters I described above.
 In general that will be two to three times as large as its original frequency.

 The aim is that the two columns here would line up.
-And of course they don’t.
+And, of course they don’t.
 In fact, the model doesn’t end up doing very well with this article; it is still a long way from equilibrium.

-There are some articles that it doesn’t manage as well, typically articles with unusual words.
+There are some articles that it doesn’t manage as well—typically articles with unusual words.
 (It also does poorly with short articles, like “The Paradox of the Preface”.)